mathieucarbou/YaSolR/docs/overview.md

    It won't solve the harmonic issue but can help mitigate equipments sensible to energy spikes.
    Suggestions often seen are to use a 100 ohms 0.1uF (100nF) RC Snubber (like the ones sold for Shelly devices).

+8. Use a good Zero-Cross Detection (ZCD) circuit (do not use RobotDyn onces) to avoid spurious pulses and mis-detection of the zero point, which can cause flickering.

+9. Use a router with a quality dimming algorithm like YaSolR's advanced algorithm for Cycle Stealing Control.
+Do not use routers using burst fire or simple arrangements of ON/OFF half-cycles or complete cycles, which are more prone to flickering.

 ## References

 **Solar Routers**